kensei-te/mat_interp/README.md

 	chmod 600 ~/.my.cnf
 	```

-	modify config.ini if you change username and password
+	modify config.ini in mat_interp folder if you change username and password

 	then, confine the accessibility of the file to the current user only:
 	```bash